 Radiation therapy uses high-energy rays aimed at the tumor site to kill cancer cells.
 This treatment is used after surgery to destroy any remaining cancerous cells in the breast, chest wall or underarm area.

-Usually, radiation therapy is delivered in a series of treatments over 6 to 7 weeks, on a Monday through Friday schedule.
+Usually, radiation therapy is delivered in a series of treatments over six to seven weeks, on a Monday through Friday schedule.
 The appointments usually last 15 to 20 minutes, although the radiation treatment is only one to two minutes in length.

 You will not feel any pain or discomfort during your treatment.
 After treatment, side effects may include swelling and heaviness in the breast, sunburn-like changes in the treated area and possibly fatigue.
-Usually, these changes of the breast tissue and skin go away in 6 to 12 months.
+Usually, these changes of the breast tissue and skin go away in six to 12 months.
 In some women, the breast becomes smaller and firmer after radiation therapy.

 Radiation Therapy Technology at Virginia Mason

 Our team continues to incorporate new technologies into the care of our breast cancer patients.
 The latest addition to our technology is Intensity Modulated Radiation Therapy (IMRT).